-The Attractors are a powerful formulations because career development theory must do more than recognize or state that reality is complex.
+The Attractors are a powerful formulations because career development theory must do complex.
 Without clear practical counseling strategies to proceed under conditions of complexity, counselors will inevitably fall back into the basins of the closed system attractors namely the Point, Pendulum, and Torus.
-In other words, we will revert to an over-reliance on goal-setting (Point Attractor), either-or earth's magnetic fields, which occurs about thinking (Pendulum Attractor) and static plans (Torus Attractor).
+In other words, we will revert to an over-reliance on goal-setting (Point Attractor), either-or thinking (Pendulum Attractor) and static plans (Torus Attractor).